 Toxic relationships suck.
 They torpedo your emotional and mental well-being and impede your personal growth.
 No one wants one, yet many people keep ending up in them, primarily because of a lack of awareness concerning what makes a relationship toxic in the first place.

-I see this same pattern repeatedly unfold with my readers: most of them either have their past strewn with toxic relationships, are in a toxic relationship, or are trying to get back with an ex with whom they had a toxic relationship.
+I see this same pattern unfold with my readers repeatedly: a lot of them were in a toxic relationship, and some are trying to rekindle one.

 I mean, no one taught us how to differentiate between a toxic and healthy relationship.
 There’s no “Relationship 101” class in schools, our parents probably haven’t done a good enough job explaining the topic, and most self-help and relationship literature hasn’t helped either.
 So, of course, people will keep confusing a toxic relationship with a healthy one.